All Breed Sports Midwest Classic pre-entry deadline is February 3, 2025

 Characteristics

-The Schipperke is an excellent small guard dog, good at giving alarm, and aloof with strangers.
-It is active, agile and tirelessly interested in what is going on around it.
-The breed is gentle with children and useful as a vermin hunter.
+The Schipperke is an excellent compact guard dog, good at giving alarm, and well adapted to boat life.
+They are active, agile and tirelessly interested in their surroundings.
+The breed is aloof with strangers, gentle with children, inquisitive and excellent hunters of vermin.

 Head

-The head is fairly broad, wedge-shaped, and not too long.
+The head is fairly broad, wedge-shaped and narrowing at the eyes.
 The brows and the cheekbones are moderately arched.
-The stop is apparent but not exaggerated.
-The toplines of the skull and muzzle lie in parallel planes.
+The toplines of the skull and muzzle lie in parallel planes, with a tapering muzzle not too elongated or too blunt, and with a moderate stop.

-The skull is wide between the ears, narrowing towards the eyes.
+SKULL - The skull is wider between the ears, narrowing towards the eyes.
 In profile, it is slightly rounded.

-The muzzle tapers in width towards the nose and has tight-fitting black lips.
-The length of the muzzle is slightly less that one-half the length of the entire head.
+MUZZLE - The muzzle tapers in width towards the nose and has tight-fitting black lips for the blacks and blondes.
+The browns have self-colored lips.
+The length of the muzzle is slightly less than one-half the length of the entire head.
+The whiskers should not be trimmed.

-A full complement of strong, white teeth meet in a scissors bite; an even bite is acceptable.
+TEETH - A full complement of strong, white teeth meeting in a scissors bite; an even bite is acceptable.

 Serious Faults: Undershot or overshot bite.

-The small, erect triangular shaped ears are set high but not too close together.
+EARS - The small, very erect triangular shaped ears are set high but not too close together.
 They are very mobile.

 Neck

-Medium length and strongly muscled, the neck is slightly arched at the crest and appears very big due to the abundant ruff of hair.
+Medium length and strongly muscled, the neck is slightly arched at the crest and appears larger due to the abundant ruff of hair.

 Forequarters